We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - follicular unit extraction (a hair transplant including only follicles without using connecting tissue)

-There is also a slew of options for hair loss prevention at home, like:
+There are also other options for hair loss prevention at home, such as:

 - using a soft brush made of natural fibers

-There are also a few things to avoid, like:
+There are also a few things to avoid, such as:

 - using heat tools on your hair